mskiran99/DATA-ENGINEER-USING-SPARK-WITH-AWS-GLUE/README.md

 ## Hello everyone.
 Welcome my Data Engineer (ETL) project.
 We will talk about ETL job using Apache Spark with AWS Glue.
-You can also view the project in my medium account ([https://medium.com/@askintamanli](https://awstip.com/etl-project-using-spark-with-aws-glue-extract-step-1-3-8710ce27264b)).
 CAUTION!!!
 If you practice with me, it may cost much.
 Don’t save the job an delete the job after you done with it.

 ![export](https://github.com/askintamanli/Data-Engineer-ETL-Project-Using-Spark-with-AWS-Glue/assets/63555029/b866df61-9b20-47db-a648-83fbb24e1974)